 The call for workshop proposals is open, the deadline for submission is 9 March 2020.
 Standard workshops held during the Toronto Colloquium will run for 90 minutes.

 We are looking forward to an exciting workshop programme, bringing participants together for hands-on, practical learning and collaboration on a range of engaging topics.
 We invite workshop proposals that are interactive, topical and will keep participants talking.
-Alongside cutting-edge methods we should like to encourage you to submit workshops aimed at beginners and covering the fundamentals of evidence-based practice.
+Alongside cutting-edge methods we encourage you to submit workshops aimed at beginners and covering the fundamentals.
 Innovative workshop formats are welcome.

 The focus of the Colloquium is on "Rapid-Learning Health Systems", an approach to improve people’s experiences and health outcomes while keeping costs manageable and health care stakeholders engaged.
 Rapid-learning health systems apply to all levels of health care (from clinical encounter to program, organization and system) and across all parts (from home care to primary and specialty care and public health).
 The Colloquium will also address the role of technology in achieving Rapid-learning health systems.